CS2103AUG2016-F12-B2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-{More to be added}
+#### Use case: Specify new file path for ToDoApp

+**MSS**

+1. User requests to change file path
+2. TodoApp loads task list from new file path

+**Extensions**

+1a.
+File path is not a pre-existing task list

+> ToDoApp loads a new empty task list at new file pathregular

+1b.
+File path is not valid

+> ToDoApp shows an error message

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
 2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for  English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should include well-written guides for both users and developers
 5. Should follow good OOP principles